The Little Prince: Astronomy

+Professional wrestling

+French professional wrestler Daniel Dubail was billed as Le Petit Prince.

+Pakistani-British professional wrestler Mohammed Allam was billed as The Little Prince.

 The Little Prince Day

 Since 2020, June 29 is International Little Prince Day.
 This date was chosen to commemorate the birth of Antoine de Saint-Exupéry, which occurred on June 29, 1900.
 The Antoine de Saint-Exupéry Foundation started the initiative striving to promote the humanist values carried by the book published in 1943.
 Mark Osborne was one of the first personalities to participate in the Little Prince Day 2020.

+Merchandise and collaboration

+In 2023, The Little Prince inspired a collaboration with Chinese toy brand Pop Mart and artist Hideaki Kawashima’s Hirono series.
+Titled "Pop Mart x Le Petit Prince – La Nouvelle Série de Figurines par Hirono", the collection features reinterpretations of characters from the novella, including the Little Prince, the Rose, and the Fox.
+The figurines depict scenes such as the Little Prince standing atop his asteroid B612 and interacting with the Fox under a starry sky.
+The collaboration was marketed as a celebration of the story’s themes of love, friendship, and exploration.